High Resolution Seismic Waveform Generation using Denoising Diffusion: Methods

-After compressing the data into a compact latent space, we employ denoising diffusion models (DDMs; \citeA{song2019generative, ho2020denoising, song2020scorebased}) to generate the latent representations.
+After compressing the data into a compact latent representation, we employ denoising diffusion models (DDMs; \citeA{song2019generative, ho2020denoising, song2020scorebased} to fit a generative model over the latent space.
 DDMs have gained popularity due to their outstanding performance in tasks such as image, audio, or video generation.
-Unlike previous techniques, DDMs do not rely on approximate variational inference, which can produce blurry samples as in variational autoencoders \cite{kingma2013auto}, or adversarial training, which can be unstable and suffer from mode collapse \cite{goodfellow2014generative}.
-Additionally, they do not require restricted architectures like normalizing flows \cite{rezende2015normalizing}.
+Unlike previous techniques, DDMs do not rely on approximate variational inference which can produce blurry samples as in variational autoencoders \cite{kingma2013auto}, but they utilize a simple mean-squared error loss.
+Unlike adversarial training which is typically unstable, difficult to diagnose and suffers from mode collapse \cite{goodfellow2014generative}, DDMs have been shown to be robust during training and their convergence is simple to diagnose.

-DDMs are characterized by a pair of stochastic processes: a fixed forward noising process and a learnable backward denoising process.
-The forward process progressively adds noise to the data distribution until it resembles an isotropic Gaussian.
-Conversely, the backward process commences from this noise distribution and aims to invert the effect of the forward process, recovering samples that approximately follow the data distribution.
-For conditional generation, both processes are modeled as conditional processes.
-We parameterize the backward process by a neural network, which is trained to predict the original sample, or equivalently the added noise, from the perturbed sample and the conditioning parameters.